etalab/dashboard-aides-entreprises/docs/_posts/2020-05-05-config-configs.md

 ### Charts

-The `appConfigCharts.js` file manages the `ApexCharts` components you will display in your ODAMAP instance.
+The `appConfigCharts.js` file manages the `ApexChart` components you will display in your ODAMAP instance.
 More about how to use this configuration file [following this link]({{site.baseurl}}/configfiles/appConfigCharts)

+### Numbers

+The `appConfigNumbers.js` file manages the `Number` components you will display in your instance.
+More about how to use this configuration file [following this link]({{site.baseurl}}/configfiles/appConfigNumbers)

 ### Texts

-The `appConfigTexts.js` file manages the `Texts` components you will display in your instance.
+The `appConfigTexts.js` file manages the `Text` components you will display in your instance.
 More about how to use this configuration file [following this link]({{site.baseurl}}/configfiles/appConfigTexts)

 ### Tables

-The `appConfigTables.js` file manages the `Tables` components you will display in your instance.
+The `appConfigTables.js` file manages the `Table` components you will display in your instance.
 More about how to use this configuration file [following this link]({{site.baseurl}}/configfiles/appConfigTables)